Revealed Price Preference: Theory and Empirical Analysis: The Deterministic Model

 \subsection{The Expenditure-Augmented Utility Model}

-An \emph{expenditure-augmented utility function} (or simply, an {\em augmented utility function}) is a utility function that has, as its arguments, both the bundle consumed by the consumer $x$ and the total expense $e$ incurred in acquiring the bundle.
-Formally, the augmented utility function $U$ has domain $\Re^L_{+}\times \Re_{-}$, where $U(x,-e)$ is assumed to be strictly increasing in the last argument; in other words, utility is strictly decreasing in expenditure.
-This second argument captures the opportunity cost of money and is a simple, reduced form way of modeling the tradeoff with all other financial decisions made by the consumer.
-At a given price $p$, the consumer chooses a bundle $x$ to maximize $U(x,-p x)$.
+An \emph{expenditure-augmented utility function} (or simply, an {\em augmented utility function}) is a function $U:\Re^L_{+}\times \Re_{-}\to\mathbb{R}$, where $U(x,-e)$ is the consumer's utility when she spends $e$ to purchase the bundle $x$.
+We require that $U(x,-e)$ is strictly increasing in the last argument (in other words, utility is strictly decreasing in expenditure), which captures the tradeoff the consumer faces between consuming $x$ and consuming other goods (outside the set $L$).

+At a given price $p$, the consumer chooses a bundle $x$ to maximize $U(x,-p\cdot x)$.
 We denote the {\em indirect utility at price $p$} by

 If the consumer's augmented utility maximization problem has a solution at every price vector $p\in\Re_{++}^L$, then $V$ is also defined at those prices and this induces a reflexive, transitive, and complete preference over prices in $\Re_{++}^L$.
+A data set $\mathcal{D}=\{(p^t,x^t)\}_{t=1}^T$ is \emph{rationalized by an augmented utility function} if there exists such a function $U:\Re_+^{L}\times \Re_{-}\to \Re$ with